 They clutter your CRM.

-Equipping teams with acceleration software should enable them to gain insight and improve effectiveness.
+Equipping teams with PRM software should enable them to gain insight and improve effectiveness.
 The best tools filter data and leverage situationally specific metrics to ensure that partners are always empowered to sell.
 However, the wrong tools add extraneous custom fields and come with poor reporting capabilities.
 These tools slow reps down, clutter your CRM with too much information, and make the sales process as clunky as these tools’ user interfaces.